Cambrai-Niergnies Airport: German use during World War II

 It was seized by the Germans in late May 1940 during the early part of the Battle of France.
 It was briefly used as a fighter airfield by Jagdgeschwader 3 (JG 3) in late May, participating in the Blitzkrieg against the French Army and British Expeditionary Force flying Messerschmitt Bf 109Es.

 After the battle, the airfield was not used by the Luftwaffe for several years.
 In 1943, the Germans laid down two 1600m all-weather concrete runways at the airport, aligned 15/33 and 09/27.
 Large numbers of aircraft dispersal pads, maintenance shops, hangars and other support facilities were also built.
 Presumably, this was due to the fortification of the Pas-de-Calais, being believed by the Germans that when the Americans and British tried to land in France to open a Second Front, the airfield would have a key role in the defense of France.
-This construction drew the attention of the USAAF Ninth Air Force, which attacked the airfield on 1st and 2d December 1943 with B-26 Marauder medium bombers (322d, 387th Bombardment Groups), severely damaging the facility.
+This construction drew the attention of the USAAF Ninth Air Force, which attacked the airfield on 1st and 2d December 1943 with Martin B-26 Marauder medium bombers (322d, 387th Bombardment Groups), severely damaging the facility.
 The airfield was not used again by the Germans.